 1 – Tell us about the style and personality of The Harrow at Little Bedwyn?

 The Harrow was purchased by Roger and I nearly 21 years ago, and seeing that it was supposed to be a temporary foray into owning our own restaurant, you could say we fell in love with it and have embraced the whole lifestyle.
-We are professional but comfortable and see it as an extension of our home and the whole ethos revolves around creating the sort of place we would like to go to and that guests always want to return to.
+We are professional but comfortable, and see it as an extension of our home.
+The whole ethos revolves around creating the sort of place we would like to go to and that guests always want to return to.

-2 – What’s changed in your 20 years in the industry?
+2 – What has changed in your 20 years in the industry?

-We have got a lot more philosophical and a little thicker-skinned – less concerned about every issue – but we have never lost our perfectionism or our striving to improve at every level.
-We always listen to all customer feedback and learn from any criticism – that will never change.
+We have got a lot more philosophical and a little thicker-skinned.
+We are less concerned about every issue, but we have never lost our perfectionism or our striving to improve at every level.
+All customer feedback is taken on board and we learn from any criticism – that will never change.
 Business gets harder and people expect more as there are so many great places out there, but there are plenty who still come back to us week after week, so we must be doing something right.

 3 – What excites you about the industry looking forward?